 - Upgrading your Octopus Server instance to the latest release of Octopus Deploy.

-- Determine if you are using Polling or Listening tentacles for your deployment targets and workers.
+- Determine whether you need to convert your Listening tentacles to Polling Tentacles for your deployment targets and workers.

 - Creating your Octopus Cloud instance.